Kizhi Pogost

 Kizhi Pogost: Wooden Architecture on a Lake Island

-The centrepiece is the Church of the Transfiguration (1714), a 22-domed structure built from pine logs.
-The traditional claim that it was built without iron nails is not entirely accurate (nails appear in the roof framing), but the primary structural technique is mortise and log joinery, which is remarkable.
-The church was undergoing extensive structural restoration for many years and now visitors can access the interior again.
+Kizhi is a small island on Lake Onega in the Republic of Karelia, about 360 km northeast of St. Petersburg.
+The Church of the Transfiguration (1714), a 22-domed structure built from pine logs on a traditional mortise-and-log joinery technique, is the centrepiece: one of the most structurally extraordinary wooden buildings in the world.
+The traditional claim that it was built without iron nails is not entirely accurate (nails appear in some roof framing), but the primary technique is remarkable – the domes are stacked like nested onions, the whole thing rising 37 metres above the island.
+The church was undergoing major structural restoration for years and the interior is now accessible to visitors again.

 Getting There